-- Play: Charades, quizzes, Bingo, Simon Says, Emoji Quiz, Pictionary, Scavenger Hunt, Stand Up/Sit down games to agree with statements, Musical Statues, Draw Me (draw your favourite food, favourite place, favourite weather on white boards)
+- Play: Charades, quizzes, Bingo, Emoji Quiz, Pictionary, Games where you agree with statements, Draw Me (draw your favourite food, favourite place, favourite weather on white boards)

 Creative ideas for use on a video call and support can be found here:

 The Scouts Association have some excellent guidance about different digital platforms on their website.